akankshalamba1/Election_Analysis/README.md

 ![winning_candidate](https://user-images.githubusercontent.com/111251560/190295610-272fe547-c5bd-4d21-8141-6616695641ac.png)

 - **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**

-Diana DeGette is the winning candidate! with 272,892 votes in total

 > -------------------------
   Winner: Diana DeGette